Backpacking and Hiking for the Prepared Boy Scout

 - Sleeping pad

 - Tent or Hammock.
-Scouts can use Troop 306 tents, and split the tent between two or three scouts.
+Scouts can use our troop tents and split the tent between two or three scouts.

 Food and Drink